Learn how to say “Do you speak English?” in French and other common phrases using award-winning Rosetta Stone app.

 In order to build fluency in speaking French, you’ll want to begin by learning the basics and then move naturally into a more nuanced understanding of the language.
 That’s why Rosetta Stone’s French language learning program is based on an immersive approach.
 Rosetta Stone lessons introduce words along with visual and audio cues designed to help you learn in the context of real-life, everyday conversations.
 Rosetta Stone’s bite-sized, digestible lessons are grouped into logical learning units.
 These lessons feature common French words, phrases and even conversations that you’ll need for real-life situations.
 And each unit is coupled with a useful and practical review that helps new French learners strengthen and solidify their language skills.

 One of the defining characteristics of the French language is its je ne sais quoi — the indefinable quality that makes the French accent sound so very appealing and mysterious.
 However, what may at first may sound like an elusive aspect of the French language’s appeal is actually just the nuance of French pronunciation.
 Some French pronunciations can be tricky because they are definitively more nasal sounding than pronunciations in other languages.
 That’s why it’s critical to master French pronunciation first.
-And then practice can indeed make perfect.
+And then practise can indeed make perfect.

 Although the French alphabet shares all the same letters with the English alphabet, it’s important to know that some of the sounds in French are pronounced differently.
 As an example, one of the most familiar sounds in French is the letter “e.”
 In French, the letter “e” is pronounced ‘euh’ and you’ll hear it in virtually every French conversation.
 That’s because in French, “e” is used in the same way English speakers use the sound “uh” to indicate a pause or as a link to the next thought.
 Thankfully, and unlike English, French helpfully provides accent marks above letters to help guide your pronunciation.
 There are five different French accent marks to know.
 These are: the cédille (Ç), the aigu (é), the circonflexe (â, ê, î, ô, û), the grave (à, è, ù), and the tréma (ë, ï, ü).
 These French accent marks most often mean that the sound of the letter is irregular.
 That said, the circonflexe is used solely in French writing and isn’t meant to alter the pronunciation of the letter over which it appears.

 In order to perfect your French pronunciation, you will need immediate and accurate feedback.
 This feedback will allow you to make specific corrections in your French pronunciation.
-Once your pronunciation is perfect, you’ll need to practice so your mouth can get accustomed to shaping the sounds that comprise the spoken French language.
+Once your pronunciation is perfect, you’ll need to practise so your mouth can get accustomed to shaping the sounds that comprise the spoken French language.
 Rosetta Stone integrates our proven and patented speech-recognition engine—known as TruAccent—into every language lesson.
 TruAccent provides precise and instant feedback to help you align your accent with that of native French speakers.
 TruAccent was built by carefully scanning and integrating the speech of French speakers, and can be a huge help in your efforts to understand and be understood in the French language.

 After beginning learners have acquired the basics that are the building blocks of speaking French, it will be a natural transition to learn the longer phrases that form the backbone of everyday French conversations.
 Rosetta Stone’s bite-sized, 10-minute lessons are built to lead you along this learning path, toward the ability to speak French with confidence.